osirisguitar/unifi-detect/README.md

 To test unifi-detect, just run `$:>unifi-detect` from the folder where your config.json is, or `$:>unifi-detect -c the-folder-with-config-json`.
 If no errors are shown, go into Domoticz to see if the virtual switches you created in step 5 in the installation have been updated.

 When the installation has been verified, set up running unifi-detect periodically with cron.
 How often depends on how close to real-time you want the detection to be.
 In my experience, a phone connecting will be pretty instantaneously detected by the Unifi controller.
-A phone disconnection will take up to a minute or so before registering.
+A phone disconnection will take up to five minutes or so before registering.